apache/apex-site/README.md

 and so has been checked out as an orphan branch with its own commit history apart from the master branch.
 See the *Contributing* section below.

-Through a [gitpubsub](http://www.apache.org/dev/gitpubsub.html) mechanism on the apache.org server, files are taken from the `asf-branch` and pushed to the live server.
+Through a [gitpubsub](http://www.apache.org/dev/gitpubsub.html) mechanism on the apache.org server, files are taken from the `asf-site` branch and pushed to the live server.

 Pages
 -----